Damon Kemp: Professional wrestling career

+WWE (2021–2024)

 Steveson signed with WWE in August 2021 as part of a new class of recruits for the WWE Performance Center.
 He worked as a face under the ring name Damon Kemp on the 205 Live, NXT 2.0 and NXT UK programs.
 While he became a member of the Diamond Mine in May 2022, he left the stable when he turned on his stablemates the Creed Brothers at Worlds Collide, turning heel.
 At NXT Halloween Havoc, Kemp lost to Julius Creed in the Ambulance match under the stipulation that if Julius loses, Brutus would have to leave NXT.
 After that, he joined the No Quarter Catch Crew (NQCC) stable.

 As part of NQCC, Dempsey won the NXT Heritage Cup Championship and it was announced that it will be defended by the whole stable under the "Catch Clause".
 Under the Catch Clause, NQCC as a whole referred to themselves as the NXT Heritage Cup Champions but WWE only recognize Dempsey as the official champion.
 NQCC feuded with the stable The D'Angelo Family, resulting in a six-man tag team match between the two factions at Week 1 of Spring Breakin', which was won by The D'Angelo Family.
 After D'Angelo won the Heritage Cup, Kemp faced him for the title on the June 5 episode of NXT, but lost 2–0.
 On the June 25 episode of NXT, Tavion Heights defeated Kemp in an initiation match to officially join NQCC, which became Steveson's final match in WWE after he announced his departure from the company on July 8, when his contract was not renewed; an angle was done to write him off television on the following week's episode of NXT where he was taken out by his now-former stablemates Heights, Charlie Dempsey and Myles Borne in the parking lot and was put in the trunk of Dempsey's car.

+Independent circuit (2025–present)

+After being released by WWE, Steveson began to work on the independent circuit under the name Bobby Steveson.